Emel212/Application/README.md

 ## Description

-#### This is a dynamic table application that allows users to sort/create rows of data and columns with re-ordering functionality.
+#### A dynamic table application that allows users to create rows and columns of data using sorting/creation and re-ordering functions

 built with blazor(WebAssembly ASP.Net Core(5.0) hosted)